instaloader/instaloader/docs/troubleshooting.rst

 you use multiple Firefox profiles or if your operating system has the directory structure differently set up.
 Also, you can specify an alternative session file path.

+If this script doesn't work for you (for example because Firefox locks the sqlite file), you can alternatively try to export the cookies to a `cookies.txt` file and consume that using :example:`615_import_firefox_session_sqlite.py`.